aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/15-web-security.md

 #### Mitigation 1) XSRF token

 On every site request, there is a unique one-time XSRF token that can't be forged.
-You can use that
+The server injects that token value into the site into some HTML elements, and all requests made to the server must also send that exact CSRF token for the user along with the request.

 #### Mitigation 2) samesite cookie